 Go for a Mindful Walk

-Walking meditation involves deliberately thinking about and doing a series of actions that you usually do automatically.
+Walking meditation involves thinking about and doing a series of actions you usually do automatically.
 At first, thinking about these steps may feel awkward, even ridiculous.
 But, even if you feel a little silly, try to observe at least these four essential components of each step:

 1- the lifting of one foot.